Connecting Your Zendesk Instance

 Security & Privacy

-- Controlled access — Configly only writes to Zendesk when you explicitly use Apply Changes.
+- Controlled access — Configly only writes to Zendesk when you explicitly use Apply Changes, and only on connections you've granted Read/Write scope.
+Connections in Read-Only Mode cannot write to Zendesk under any circumstances.
 Every write requires a change reason, and all operations are logged with full audit trail and rollback support.

 - Encrypted storage — all credentials are encrypted using AES-256-GCM